-does not establish that an indirect expropriation has occurred; (ii) the extent to which government action interferes with distinct, reasonable investment-backed expectations (emphasis added); and (iii) the character of the government action."
+The possible meanings of indirect expropriation are addressed further in proposed Annexes 12-B, C, and D and also include the likelihood of protecting investor expectations.
+Annex 12-C is the most far reaching clarification and requires a case-by-case, fact-based inquiry that considers, among other factors: "4(a) (i) the economic impact of the government action, although the fact that an action or series of actions by a Party has an adverse effect on the economic value of an investment, standing alone, does not establish that an indirect expropriation has occurred; (ii) the extent to which government action interferes with distinct, reasonable investment-backed expectations (emphasis added); and (iii) the character of the government action."
 Subparagraph (b) clarifies that "Except in rare circumstances, non-discriminatory regulatory actions by a Party that are designed and applied to protect the legitimate public welfare objectives [23 For greater certainty, the list of legitimate public welfare objective in this subparagraph is not exhaustive] such as public health, safety, and the environment, do not constitute indirect expropriations."
-Although this public welfare exception helpful, it is not an absolute privilege, and investors can claim that their cases are rare, that the regulatory actions are discriminatory, e.g., targeted solely at pharmaceutical investors, or that the interests being protected are not legitimate.
+Although this public welfare exception helpful, it is not an absolute privilege.
+Investors can claim: (1) that their cases are the rare ones where even non-discriminatory regulation is not permitted, (2) that the regulatory actions are discriminatory, e.g., targeted solely at or disproportionately applied to pharmaceutical investors, or (3) that the interests being protected are not legitimate.